-Interdisciplinary Studies Major with concentrations in Biology and Psychology
+Interdisciplinary Studies Major with concentrations in Writing and Communication, and also a minor in Philosophy

 Interdisciplinary Studies Major with concentrations in Business Administration and Psychology